 If you often find yourself using one or more of the above elixirs, then at least you do have the desire to pocket balls, but probably feel that life could somehow be more rewarding.

 By adjusting your body once you have already assumed your stance, you are losing accuracy by hindering other important parts of the shot-making equation.
 These include good balance, proper cueing of the ball, relaxation, ample preparation (warm up strokes, feeling, mental comfort), and a straight stroke from your center of vision to name a few.

-Now, have you ever lined up on a shot feeling right, only to change your premier pharmacy line of aim because of doubt, and then realize that you would have made it had you followed your first instinct?
+Now, have you ever lined up on a shot feeling right, only to change your premier pharmacy line of aim because of doubt, and then generic for valium realize that you would have made it had you followed your first instinct?
 Imagine if you could utilize that keen instinct on every shot.
 With a little cultivating, you can.
 You have got to develop a sense of trust that you have already positioned your body correctly on every shot.

 Practice making a commitment to the line of aim that you initially determine as being correct.
 Trust and commitment begin while you are standing upright.
 It is important to be deliberate in choosing where to stand on each shot and in crouching down into the line of aim.

 Basically, it is best to position your body correctly into each shot so that you can properly execute the fundamentals.
 If you feel like you will miss, stand up and reposition your body.
 Also remember to allow for spin when you are lining up your body into the shot.

 Try shooting a few racks like this: On each shot, put your focus on aiming and finding the angle while you are standing, and position your stance accordingly.
 Once you are in your stance, take one back swing and shoot the shot.
 You may even close your eyes after that first back swing.
 Feel free to smile when you hear balls dropping into pockets!